 Did we mention reaching out to get legal advice?

-If the GDPR deadline stressed you out and you waited to figure out what you needed to do, we recommend getting legal advice.
+If you waited to figure out what you needed to do about GDPR, we recommend getting legal advice.
 Our sense is that every site is unique and has to get its own counsel, but that GDPR will affect about everyone online.